gctools-outilsgc/gccollab-e2e-tests/README.md

 ## Implementation detalis

-The `publish-reviews-azure` task will use blob flattened paths for expiration in filenames.
+The `publish` task will use blob flattened paths for expiration in filenames.
-The `publish-dashboard-azure` task will use blob directories and files.

 For further documentation, please see https://github.com/withhaibun/haibun-azure/blob/main/README.md